chengwenxi/nitro/docs/solidity-support.md

 # Solidity Support

-Mantle Nitro chains are Ethereum compatible, and therefore allow you to trustlessly deploy Solidity contracts (as well as Vyper or any other language that compiles to EVM bytecode).
+Mantle chains are Ethereum compatible, and therefore allow you to trustlessly deploy Solidity contracts (as well as Vyper or any other language that compiles to EVM bytecode).

 # Differences from Solidity on Ethereum